hpcugent/vsc_user_docs/scripts/vsc-venv-wrapper/README.md

 ## Example

-Suppose we are on the login node, and we want to make a virtual environment for doduo, which is loaded by default.
+Suppose we are on the HPC-UGent Tier-2 login nodes, and we want to make a virtual environment for doduo, the default cluster.
 The following files are present in the current directory:

 **modules.txt:**